GHB Drug Abuse – What is GHB Drug?

 Some of GHB’s effects may feel similar to those of Stimulants at low doses, but GHB is a Central Nervous System (CNS) Depressant.
 As such, overdose typically involves respiratory depression.
 When a person overdoses on GHB, often onlookers mistakenly believe the person is sleeping while the individual is asphyxiating.

-The Dangers Of Mixing GHB Drug And Alcohol
+The Dangers Of Mixing Alcohol with GHB Drug

 GHB is dangerous enough on its own but can quickly become fatal if mixed with other Depressants, including alcohol, Benzodiazepines, Opioids, and Barbiturates.
 When these substances are taken together, functions the CNS is responsible for (such as breathing and heart rate) are slowed to the point that they may stop altogether.